wsc92/malicious-keyboard-security-analysis/README.md

 A comprehensive security investigation has uncovered sophisticated surveillance hardware masquerading as legitimate gaming keyboards. **One out of three keyboards tested was confirmed as malicious surveillance equipment** designed to steal personal information, passwords, and monitor user activity in real-time.

-**IMMEDIATE ACTION:** If you own an AULA F75 Max keyboard, **disconnect it immediately** and follow the emergency response steps below.
+**IMMEDIATE ACTION:** If you own an EPOMAKER x AULA F75 Max keyboard, **disconnect it immediately** and follow the emergency response steps below.

+link to {Link: product  https://epomaker.com/products/epomaker-aula-f75}

 ## How We Discovered This Threat